supremeimposter/My-Vault/GATE/GATE-LOG.md

 **July 20, 2024** I will also start going interleaving of subjects to further challenge my brain.
 It forgets and tries to remember the information.

 **August 9, 2024** When Deepak sir says, "watch movies after GATE exam", you take that seriously.

+**August 11, 2024** From now on , there is no note-taking.
+Seriously.
+Its tiresome.
+I am going to solve a lot of problems and take the screenshots.
+Thats it.
+For every thing, I will go back to the annotated slides and note down the page number.
+I cannot do this anymore.
+Note-taking is tiring.
+I will waste a lot of time and I may not find time for enough practice.
+Its better to just look at annotated notes.